selfrefactor/rambda-scripts/src/populate-readme-data/assets/ADVANTAGES.md

 **Rambda** is generally more performant than `Ramda` as the [benchmarks](#-benchmarks) can prove that.

+### Deno

 ### Support

-Most of the valid issues are fixed within 2-3 days.
+As the library is smaller than Ramda, issues are much faster resolved.

 Closing the issue is usually accompanied by publishing a new patch version of `Rambda` to NPM.